-During 2018, several currencies, such as the Argentinean peso, the Australian dollar, the Brazilian real, the Colombian peso and the South African rand depreciated against the U.S. dollar, which generally strengthened during the same period.
-The Group's total consolidated revenue was USD 54.6 billion for the year ended 31 December 2018, a decrease of USD 1.8 billion compared to the year ended 31 December 2017.
-The negative impact of unfavourable currency translation effects on the Group's consolidated revenue in the year ended 31 December 2018 was USD 2.3 billion, primarily as a result of the impact of the currencies listed above.
-Significant changes in the value of foreign currencies relative to the U.S. dollar could adversely affect the amounts the Group records for its foreign assets, liabilities, revenues and expenses, and could have a negative effect on its results of operations and profitability.
+During 2019, several currencies, such as the Argentinean peso, the Australian dollar, the Brazilian real, the Colombian peso, the Mexican peso and the South African rand depreciated against the U.S. dollar, which generally strengthened during the same period.
+The Group's total consolidated revenue was USD 52.3 billion for the year ended 31 December 2019, a decrease of USD 0.7 billion compared to the year ended 31 December 2018.
+The negative impact of unfavourable currency translation effects on the Group's consolidated revenue in the year ended 31 December 2019 was USD 2.7 billion, primarily as a result of the impact of the currencies listed above.

-Following the categorisation of Argentina as a country with a three-year cumulative inflation rate greater than 100%, the country is considered as a hyperinflationary economy in accordance with IFRS rules (IAS 29 Financial Reporting in Hyperinflationary Economies), requiring the Group to restate the results of its operations for the year ended 31 December 2018 in hyperinflationary economies for the change in the general purchasing power of the local currency, using official indices before converting the local amounts at the closing rate of the period.
+Following the categorisation of Argentina as a country with a three-year cumulative inflation rate greater than 100%, the country is considered as a hyperinflationary economy in accordance with IFRS rules (IAS 29 Financial Reporting in Hyperinflationary Economies), requiring the Group to restate the results of its operations for the years ended 31 December 2019 and 2018 in hyperinflationary economies for the change in the general purchasing power of the local currency, using official indices before converting the local amounts at the closing rate of the period.
 If the economic or political situation in Argentina further deteriorates, the Group's Latin America South operations may be subject to restrictions under new Argentinean foreign exchange, export repatriation or expropriation regimes that could adversely affect the Group's liquidity and operations, and the Group's ability to access funds from Argentina.
 See "Risk Factors -The Group is exposed to developing market risks, including the risks of devaluation, nationalisation and inflation" below.